spapadopoulos/spapadopoulos.github.io/_posts/2019-06-03-stressfree-phd.md

 ---

 Many argue that the PhD years can be one of the most stressful periods in one's life.
-In fact, recently academics decided to come together to recognize and address this [problem](https://www.nature.com/articles/d41586-019-01492-0).
+In fact, recently academics decided to come together to recognize and address the [issue](https://www.nature.com/articles/d41586-019-01492-0).
 (Good job Nature!)

 In my case, getting a PhD was far from that.
 Here I put together a list of things that helped me finish my PhD smoothly, without compromising my mental health.